owstack/ows-wallet/README.md

 - Push notifications (only available for ios and android versions)
 - Customizable wallet naming and background colors
 - Multiple languages supported
-- Available for iOS, Android, Windows Phone, Chrome App, Linux, Windows, and OSX devices
+- Available for iOS, Android, Linux, Windows, and OSX devices

 ## Bitcoin Features